dalibo/emaj/docs/en/parallelRollbackClient.rst

 Sessions
 --------

-To run a rollback in parallel, E-Maj spreads tables and sequences to process for one or several tables groups into "**sessions**".
+To run a rollback in parallel, E-Maj spreads tables and sequences to process for one or several table groups into "**sessions**".
 Each *session* is then processed in its own thread.

 However, in order to guarantee the integrity of the global operation, the rollback of all sessions is executed inside a single transaction.